 Over the years I’ve made kroketten at home from scratch, failing once, but succeeding the other times.
 The shape is usually not so beautiful, but they were well flavored.

 Well that kicks of the series about Dutch traditional foods.
 When you’re in the Netherlands, try out a kroket at a snackbar, it’s typically Dutch!
-Other typical Dutch foods are kruidnoten, speculaas or stamppot.
-The next typical Dutch food we’ll will be covering is Split Pea Soup.
+Other typical Dutch foods are kruidnoten, speculaas, Muisjes or stamppot.
+The next typical Dutch food we’ll will be covering is Split Pea Soup, or Traditional Recipes from Around the World.